LHNCBC/expression-editor/README.md

 # The LHC Expression Editor

-A widget to add FHIRPath expressions to a given FHIR Questionnaire.
+A widget to add and edit FHIRPath expressions to a given FHIR Questionnaire.

 ## Usage